hazaarlabs/hazaar-mvc/docs/src/docs/start/getting-started.md

 * [devContainers plugin for VSCode](https://code.visualstudio.com/docs/devcontainers/containers).

 ::: tip
-For help with setting up Visual Studio Code for Hazaar MVC development, see [Tooling](/guide/tooling).
+For help with setting up Visual Studio Code for Hazaar development, see [Tooling](/guide/tooling).
 :::

-To get started with Hazaar MVC, you need to create an application using composer.
+To get started with Hazaar, you need to create an application using composer.
 This is a simple process that will create a new directory containing your application and all the required dependencies.

 ### The Example Application